Bonk's Adventure: Legacy

+Bonk’s Adventure was followed by the sequels Bonk's Revenge and Bonk 3: Bonk's Big Adventure that were released exclusively on the PC Engine/TurboGrafx-16, together with two games based on the first two games that were released on the Game Boy.
+An arcade game inspired by the first game was also released, together with various spin-off games on the Game Boy and SNES.

 In 2003, Hudson Soft included a 3D remake of Bonk's Adventure in their Hudson Selection series of games released exclusively in Japan for the PlayStation 2 and GameCube consoles.

 Factor 5, developers of the Amiga port, have made the Amiga version of BC-Kid available for free through their company website.

 The TurboGrafx-16 version was released for Wii's Virtual Console on November 22, 2006, and according to informal surveys it has been one of the most purchased games.

+In 2006, a retelling of the original game called Bonk’s Return was released on mobile phones.

 In March 2008, a version for mobile phones was released in Japan.

-Hudson was developing a reboot of the franchise entitled Bonk: Brink of Extinction for WiiWare and PlayStation Network, but the project was later canceled when Hudson was closed.

 Bonk's Adventure was released on the Virtual Console for Wii U on July 14, 2016, in its TurboGrafx-16 form.
 The PC Engine version of the game (fully in Japanese) was included on every regional variant of the TurboGrafx-16 Mini which was released exclusively through Amazon on March 19, 2020.

+Hudson was developing a new game in the series entitled Bonk: Brink of Extinction for WiiWare and PlayStation Network, but the project was later cancelled when Hudson was closed.
+In a 2025 interview, Jeremy Staz (who worked on the game) said that by the time of its cancellation it was “mostly finished” and had “No idea” what the official reason for the game’s cancellation was.
+At the time of the interview, Staz said that if the game were to have a retail release in 2025 it would need a total overhaul, adding “A remake of a game that never shipped, there’s a novel concept.
+That’s probably the simplest route though, if somebody wanted to.”